The Business of Medicine

 Students in the joint degree program continue to be classified as full-time PCOM students

-and receive all standard college services, including health insurance.
+and receive all standard college services, including health Insurance.

-to be administered by PCOM; no separate arrangements with lending sources are necessary.
+Financial aid continues to be administered by PCOM; no separate

-Admissions Requirements and Procedures
+Admission Requirements and Procedures

 First-year PCOM students in good standing are eligible for joint degree program admission,

 and MCAT scores are accepted in lieu of the GMAT.
-You must have an undergraduate GPA
+You must have an Undergraduate GPA

 of 2.75 or above and MCAT scores in the 50th percentile or above.
 Admission may be conditional on the successful completion of

 second semester medical studies.

-For more information and an application packet, contact Robert Cuzzolino, EdD, Vice
+For more information, contact Robert Cuzzolino, EdD, Vice President for Graduate Programs

-MBA Program, St. Joseph’s University, (215) 660-1690, is available to answer questions about the
+St. Joseph’s University, (610) 660-1659, is available to answer questions about the